IBM/spring-boot-microservices-on-kubernetes/README.md

 	$ docker build -t registry.ng.bluemix.net/<namespace>/email-service .
 	```
 	 *We will be using Bluemix container registry to push images (hence the image naming), but the images [can be pushed in Docker hub](https://docs.docker.com/datacenter/dtr/2.2/guides/user/manage-images/pull-and-push-images) as well.*
-* 2. Push the image:
+* 2. Push the images:
 	> Note: This is being pushed in the Bluemix Container Registry.

 	If you plan to use Bluemix Container Registry, you will need to setup your account first.
 Follow the tutorial [here](https://developer.ibm.com/recipes/tutorials/getting-started-with-private-registry-hosted-by-ibm-bluemix/).